vszakats/hb/docs/examples.md

 ---
 # Code Examples

-This is the list of some examples in Harbour's test directory.
+This is a small collection of short examples from Harbour's test directory.
-The examples demonstrate Harbour features in small programs.

 ## Categories